07/21/2022 / updated 1/26/2024 By: M.P Bramble

-So, below are a few Scriptures to provide a brief overview and introduction to the Rapture.
+But speculation and artistic license are dangerous when it comes to sorting out truth and Biblical doctrines that God takes seriously.
+So, below are a some Scriptures to provide a brief overview and introduction to the Rapture.
 It is far from being comprehensive.
 I am making the assumption not everyone reading this knows about or understands the Rapture.
-This is a controversial subject even within Christian circles.
-I will not use this opportunity to defend the doctrine of the Pre-Tribulation Rapture.
 However, I do believe a literal, honest reading of Scripture makes it obvious the Rapture is an event on God’s prophetic calendar prior to the Tribulation.

 Rapture Overview